mccullaghlab/DCD_Writer/README.md

   `<pdb/prmtop/psf file>` is the initial pdb, prmtop, or psf file that contains all atoms.

-  `<trajectory file>` is the .dcd file desired to be truncated
+  `<trajectory file>` is the .dcd file desired to be truncated.

-  `<production number>` a second description for naming of the new .dcd file
+  `<production number>` a second description for naming of the new .dcd file.

 ```python
 ./dcd_writer.fix.py <system_name> <pdb/prmtop/psf file> <trajectory file> <production number> <final frame number>